lolmaus/ember-element-query/README.md

 <div data-foo="bar"></div>
 ```

-You can prevent a property from being bound by passing its name in the `ignoredAttrs` array:
+You can prevent a property from being bound by passing its name into the `ignoredAttrs` array:

 ```
 This button will not receive the `disabled` attribute: